Editor’s Note, Aug. 24: Anonymity has been granted to one of the students who originally created the petition upon request, after publication.

 “We appreciate the petition authors’ position,” Beckman wrote.
 “Res Life staff have reached out to the authors of the petition to discuss how we might move forward with their goals.
 Given the COVID-related challenges to the student housing system for 2020-2021, these conversations would be aiming towards 2021-2022.”

-Johnson and Robinson believe that NYU could be doing more at a much faster pace.
+Students who organized Black Violets believe that NYU could be doing more at a much faster pace.

 “We will be leaving NYU, this is both of our last years,” Johnson said.
 “We just don’t want anyone else to feel the way many of us had to.
 With everything really being changed from the bottom up due to COVID, I believe that NYU admin should make this a priority if they really care about Black lives and students.”